Oratory of Saint Philip Neri: Latin America and the Caribbean

 In Argentina: (Mercedes); Brazil: (São Paulo); Chile: (Villa Alemana); Colombia: (Bogotá, Ipiales and Pasto); Costa Rica: (San José); Mexico: (Guanajuato, Mexico City, Orizaba, Puebla, San Miguel de Allende, Tlalnepantla, Reynosa, Tamaulipas, La Paz, Leon, San Pablo Tepetlapa y Mérida.

+The Oratorio de San Felipe Neri in Guanajuato City was dedicated on Nov.
+8, 1765 by the Jesuit order but was taken over by the Oratorian order.
+The church was officially reopened in 1794 by the Congregation of the Oratory of San Felipe Neri.

 As of 2012 there was an Oratory in Formation in Port Antonio, Jamaica (Archdiocese of Kingston).
 This community of priests had been constituted many years ago and upon completing the necessary requirements in the Archdiocese of Kingston in 2014 the community was erected as a Congregation of the Oratory of St. Philip Neri, the first in the history of the English speaking Caribbean.